Steve Irwin: Media campaigns

-Irwin was involved in several media campaigns.
-He enthusiastically joined with the Australian Quarantine and Inspection Service to promote Australia's strict quarantine requirements, with advertisements and posters featuring slogans such as, 'Quarantine Matters!
-Don't muck with it'.
-His payments for these advertising campaigns were directed into his wildlife fund.
+Irwin took part in several media campaigns.
+He worked with the Australian Quarantine and Inspection Service to promote Australia's strict quarantine requirements, with advertisements and posters featuring slogans such as, "Quarantine Matters!
+Don't muck with it".
+His payments for these campaigns were directed into his wildlife fund.

-In 2004, Irwin was appointed ambassador for The Ghan, the passenger train running from Adelaide to Alice Springs in the central Australian outback, when the line was extended all the way to Darwin on the northern coast that year.
-For some time he was sponsored by Toyota.
+In 2004, Irwin was appointed ambassador for The Ghan when the line was extended to Darwin.
+He was sponsored by Toyota for a period.

-Irwin was a keen promoter for Australian tourism in general and Queensland tourism in particular.
-In 2002, the Australia Zoo was voted Queensland's top tourist attraction.
-His immense popularity in the United States meant he often promoted Australia as a tourist destination there.
-As a part of the United States' 'Australia Week' celebrations in January 2006, Irwin appeared at UCLA's Pauley Pavilion in Los Angeles, California.
+Irwin promoted Australian tourism, particularly Queensland tourism.
+In 2002, Australia Zoo was voted Queensland's top tourist attraction.
+His popularity in the United States meant he often promoted Australia as a destination there.
+As part of the United States' "Australia Week" celebrations in January 2006, Irwin appeared at UCLA's Pauley Pavilion in Los Angeles.

 Search and rescue in Mexico

-In November 2003, Irwin was filming a documentary on sea lions off the coast of Baja California Peninsula in Mexico when he heard via his boat's radio that two scuba divers were reported missing in the area.
-Irwin and his entire crew suspended operations to aid in the search.
-His team's divers searched with the rescue divers, and Irwin used his vessel to patrol the waters around the island where the incident occurred, as well as using his satellite communications system to call in a rescue plane.
-On the second day of the search, kayakers found one of the divers, Scott Jones, perched on a narrow rock ledge jutting out from the side of a cliff.
+In November 2003, while filming a documentary on sea lions off the Baja California Peninsula in Mexico, Irwin heard via radio that two scuba divers were missing in the area.
+Irwin and his crew suspended filming to assist in the search.
+His team's divers joined the rescue divers, and Irwin used his vessel to patrol the waters around the island where the incident occurred.
+He also used his satellite communications system to call in a rescue plane.
+On the second day of the search, kayakers found one of the divers, Scott Jones, on a narrow rock ledge.
 Irwin and a crew member escorted him to Irwin's boat.
-The other lost diver, Katie Vrooman, was found dead by a search plane later the same day not far from Jones' location.
+The other lost diver, Katie Vrooman, was found dead later that day by a search plane.